open-wc/open-wc/packages/import-maps-generate/README.md

 It allows you to fix the "nested" npm problem for front end development.

 ::: warning
-Only yarn.lock is supported for now
+Currently, only yarn.lock is supported
 :::

 ::: warning
-This is still in early beta (with windows pathes not supported yet)
+This is still in early beta (Windows paths are not supported yet)
 :::

 ## Features
-- generates a flat import-map
+- Generates a flat import-map
-- prompts when there are not automatically resolveable conflicts
+- Prompts the user when there are version conflicts that are not automatically resolvable
-- supports resolutions, overrides, deletions via the `importMap` property in package.json
+- Supports resolutions, overrides, and deletions via the `importMap` property in package.json
-- supports yarn workspaces (monorepos)
+- Supports yarn workspaces (monorepos)

 ## Usage